fejdraus/CreatioHelper/README.md

 # CreatioHelper

 CreatioHelper is a collection of utilities designed to simplify everyday maintenance tasks when working with the Creatio platform.
 The repository contains several components built on top of the shared **CreatioHelper.Core** library:

-* **CreatioHelper** – cross‑platform desktop application built with Avalonia.
+- **CreatioHelper** – cross‑platform desktop application built with Avalonia.
-* **CreatioHelper.Agent** – lightweight ASP.NET Core service that exposes monitoring and management APIs.
+- **CreatioHelper.Agent** – lightweight ASP.NET Core service that exposes monitoring and management APIs.
-* **CreatioHelper.CLI** – console tool for headless operations.

 ## Building